‘Lone wolf terrorist’ talked down from hospital bomb plot by patient, trial told

 The court heard Farooq has admitted firearms offences, possessing an explosive substance with intent and having a document likely to be useful to a person preparing or committing an act of terrorism.

 He denies preparing acts of terrorism.
-Mr Sandiford said the defendant admits intending to attack St James Hospital but denies any intention to attack Menwith Hill.
+Mr Sandiford said the defendant admits intending to attack St James’s Hospital but denies any intention to attack Menwith Hill.

+In his interviews with police, Farooq said he had taken the bomb with him to Menwith Hill on January 10 and 18 but said he had “no terrorist intention” and had travelled there because he liked to drive around that area of North Yorkshire.

+In his short opening remarks to jurors, Gul Nawaz Hussain KC, representing Farooq, said the defendant was not radicalised and that his actions were due to a “deep rooted yet unjustifiable anger and grievance towards those he worked with”.

 The trial continues.